 Results should provide all the content which supports the conclusion of the article.

-In this section details of all experimental findings which are required to support the conclusion of the manuscript.
+This section details all experimental findings which are required to support the conclusion of the manuscript.

-Content in this section should be written in past tense.
+Content in this section should be written in the past tense.

 Experimental findings should be clear but succinctly the experimental findings